wakoliVotes/ExamBanQ-App/README.md

-# Exam-Bank-Andriod-Application
+## Exam Bank Andriod Application
-A step-by-step development process for Exam Bank Android Application, using Java to allow students have a user-friendly way to access previous year's examination materials.
+- A step-by-step development process for an Exam Bank Android Application, using Java
+- The app is to allow students have a user-friendly way to access previous year's examination materials
+-